How CIS helps the Australian Defence Forces Veteran community?

 - To transition smoothly into civilian employment through tailored career planning and mentoring

 - Gain nationally recognised qualifications and have their transferrable military skills acknowledged in a civilian context to find meaningful and sustainable work.

 How do education and job prospects solve veteran unemployment issues?

 Education is a well-established international avenue for assisting veterans in making a successful transition from the military to civilian life and meaningful work.
-Some veterans receive financial assistance from the Australian Department of Veteran Affairs, however, this assistance is primarily for short-term vocational education rather than skills recognition or longer-term qualifications.
-Australian Defence Forces Veteran community is amazing and needs to be cherished.
+Some veterans receive financial assistance from the Australian Department of Veteran Affairs.
+However, this assistance is primarily for short-term vocational education rather than skills recognition or longer-term qualifications.
+The Australian Defence Forces Veteran community is fantastic and needs to be cherished.